January 30, 2019

 - The nice thing is that the more one trains, the easier it becomes to control one’s impulsive reactions.

-10. In order to get rid of any bad habit (which are related to gati), it will be VERY HELPFUL to see the bad consequences of such bad habits.
+10. In order to get rid of any bad habits (which are related to gati), it will be VERY HELPFUL to see the bad consequences of such bad habits.

 - A smoker needs to convince himself that smoking can lead to various health problems, including cancer.
 That will be an incentive to get rid of smoking.